twr14152/Go_Network_Scripts/README.md

 - ssh_client/cmd_file001.txt
 - ssh_using_host_cmd_files_output.txt - shows output of script
 ```
-The 8th script uses os.Args to allow you to enter the commands you want to run at the time your run the script.
+The 8th script uses os.Args to allow you to enter the commands you want to run at the time you run the script.
 For example you could issue "go run interactive_ssh.go show run interface loopback 0, show ip int brief, show version"
 This script will split the the commands up by the commas.
 ```